Ivan-Shish/Aleo/README.md

 - [`aleo-setup2`](aleo-setup2): Rust crate for running Aleo Setup II
 - [`phase1`](phase1): Rust crate that provides an accumulator for Powers of Tau.
 It runs multithreaded and works in "batches", allowing large powers to be calculated in resource constrained environments
 - [`phase2`](phase2): Rust crate that provides a wrapper over Groth16's parameters which also contains a verifiable transcript of the so-far contributions to the specialization phase
-- [`snark-utils`](snark-utils): Utility functions shared across crates, involving i/o, mathematical operations and errors.
+- [`setup-utils`](setup-utils): Utility functions shared across crates, involving i/o, mathematical operations and errors.

 ## License